top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

     \label{theta3}
 \end{align}

 We get a kinematic model, that shows the relation between the linear and angular velocity of the Duckiebot and the voltage applied to each wheel.
-To have our model totally defined, we only need to calculate three parameters, namely $c $ and $\Delta c$ and $L$.
+To have our model totally defined, we only need to calculate three parameters, namely $c $, $\Delta c$ and $L$.
 These three parameters will be calculated with odometry calibration.